Dog-Friendly Getaway Ideas to Sonoma Wine Country

 A man walks his dog along a path that goes through a green emadow surrounded by oak trees in Sonoma County

-Taylor Mountain Regional Park and Open Space Preserve
+Taylor Mountain Regional Park and Open Space Preserve, Santa Rosa, California

-Four miles of trails for hikers and dogs plus a three-mile network for equestrians and cyclists, is eventually being expanded to 17 miles.
-But already, the park joins the 820-acres of preserves that are capped by a peak soaring 1,400 feet-high for dramatic views of downtown Santa Rosa, plus Bennett Valley, Annadel State Park, the Mayacamas Mountains to the east and the whole of the Santa Rosa Plain viewable from the trails.
+Four miles of trails for hikers and dogs, plus a three-mile network for equestrians and cyclists, wait for you here.
+The park joins 820 acres that are capped by a peak soaring 1,400 feet high for dramatic trail views of Bennett Valley, Annadel State Park, the Mayacamas Mountains, downtown Santa Rosa, and the beautiful plains.

 Flamingo Resort, Santa Rosa